gentimouton/dives/interview_questions/README.md

-Data science interview questions asked in tech screens on the phone with coderpad or in onsites.
+Data science interview questions asked as take-homes, in tech screens on the phone with coderpad, or in onsites.